 In addition, participatory cases must be supervised by an experienced ABGC/ABMGG/CAGC certified genetic counselor.
-Specifically, these supervisors must have a minimum of 1 year of clinical experience in addition to board certification.
+Specifically, these supervisors must have a minimum of 1 year of clinical experience in addition to board certification and licensure if the state in which they work requires it.
 Medical geneticists are no longer permitted to serve as supervisors for the required 50 participatory cases.
 This does not mean that medical geneticists and genetic counselors who are not certified/have less than a year of experience cannot work with students.
 It just means any cases seen with these providers cannot count towards the 50 participatory cases.
 The ACGC expects students to get varied experiences beyond the 50 participatory cases.
 As such, geneticists and new genetic counselors can still play an important role in student training.